Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 Prometheus metrics are useful for troubleshooting a variety of issues.

-## Troubleshooting

-This section provides resolution steps for common problems reported with these modules.

-There are two main processes operating within Prometheus that are collecting metrics.

-*kube-state-metrics*: collects object-level metrics (pods, deployments).
-It is not focused on the health of the health of the various Kubernetes objects inside your cluster, such as deployments, nodes and pods.

-*node-exporter*: runs on all nodes for host-related metrics (cpu, memory, network).
-This service is needed to get details about the nodes running in your cluster and is deployed as a DaemonSet on all nodes.

-## Prometheus Server UI
+### Prometheus Server UI

-The Prometheus Server UI provides a lot of useful information.
+The Prometheus Server UI (obtained by port-forwarding the `kube-prometheus-stack-prometheus` service onto a `localhost` port) provides a lot of useful information.
 The 'Alerts' tab provides the current state of any alerts that are in inactive, pending, or firing states on the cluster.
 This is a single place where you can view all of the issues with your cluster.
 The most important alerts here are those in a 'firing' (color-coded red) or 'pending' (color-coded yellow) state.
-A variety of alerts have already been pre-configured for monitoring your cluster.
+A variety of alerts have already been pre-configured for monitoring your cluster as a part of the kube-prometheus stack.
 A list of all of these alerting rules can be viewed on the 'Rules' tab on the 'Status' menu.

 Most important on the Alerts tab are those alerts in a firing (active) state.
 By clicking on the alert and observing its attached labels, you can isolate the problem to the Kubernetes resources that are affected.
-For example,
+For example:

 ![AlertingRules](./images/prometheus_alerts.png)

 This alert indicates that there is a pod/container that is in a *CrashLoopBackOff* state.
 The labels attached to the alert specify the exact location of the container that is in this state.
 The labels indicate that the 'liveness' container within the 'liveness' pod inside of the 'default' namespace is the one with the issue.
 The expression below the alert name is the expression that Prometheus is using to fire off this alert.
 By observing the labels, you can rectify the situation by then doing a `kubectl logs <POD_NAME>` or `kubectl describe <POD_NAME>` on the failing pod to diagnose the error.

-In addition to the default set of alerts that come with Prometheus, you can add your own rules by adding your own rule file to the folder containing the Prometheus rule files.
+In addition to the default set of alerts that come with Prometheus, you can add your own rules by adding your own rule .yaml file to the folder containing the Prometheus rule files.
 This path to this folder can be found in the Prometheus configuration (*Status-Configuration* tab) by searching for the keyword `rule_files:`.
 This folder exists on the Prometheus server pod which is being exposed by the Prometheus server service.

+Although the Prometheus server UI provides the functionality to plot any of the captured time series metrics in graph format (via the *Graph* tab), it is better to use Grafana to do the plotting as this provides a more user-friendly user interface and more options to do the plotting (via the *Explore* tab- select Prometheus as the data source).

 ### Plotting the amount (or %) of free memory on a node across time